GoldenHippoMedia/NSApi/source/includes/_1sc_continuity.md

 //Include in imports
 import {locateRecurringRecord} from './GH_1scContinuityFunctions'

-//Sample of use
+//Sample in use
 var recurringId = locateRecurringRecord(string)
 ```

 > Ensure that the string is formatted properly.

-This function allows you to locate a recurring record by providing a search string.
+This function allows you to locate a recurring record in NetSuite by providing a search string.
 It will return false if no record is found, otherwise it will return the internal ID of the record.

 <aside class='notice'>The search string needs to be in the form of 1scRecurringId-mid (e.g. `123456-654321`)</aside>